JulieW23/rnapp/project_structure.md

    /public/javascripts/trelloController.js - AngularJS controller for the Trello report page.

+   /public/javascripts/pw_count_status.js - javascript for counting the number of created/won/lost/abandoned opportunities in ProsperWorks.

-   /public/javascripts/prosperworks.js - main javascript for the ProsperWorks page.
+   /public/javascripts/pw_time_distribution.js - javascript for calculating the time that opportunities spend in each stage (ProsperWorks).

    /public/javascripts/prosperworksController.js - AngularJS controller for the ProsperWorks page.